CoopersProjects/2024-TravelPlannerAPI/README.md

     - `cost_per_night` Cost per night at the accommodation.

     - `trip_id` Trip ID that the accommodation is associated with.

+Expected Response: Updates an existing accommodation instace.
+If ID doesn't exist or formatting is incorrect, error response.

 `DELETE "/accommodation/delete/<int:id>"`

 Function: Deletes an existing accommodation instance.
 JWT required.

 Response:

     - If the accommodation instance ID is valid, returns: ({'message': f'Accommodation with ID {id} deleted successfully.'}).

     - If the id does not exist, returns error.